Biodiversity and Pollutant Countermeasures

 Evaluation

-The targets were not achieved.
+The targets were achieved for soot, not achieved for SOx.

 Target